-The Criminal Prosecution Clinic – KC engages students in the prosecution of criminal cases in conjunction with the Kings County (Brooklyn) District Attorney under the supervision of Adjunct Professors Fischer and Guria
+The Criminal Prosecution Clinic – KC engages students in the prosecution of criminal cases in conjunction with the Brooklyn District Attorney (KCDA) under the supervision of Adjunct Professors.

 Each student works closely with a faculty supervisor and experienced Assistant District Attorneys on misdemeanor cases at all stages of the criminal process, from arraignment through trial.